Molidier/bitty-tt-template/README.md

 - Verilator lint comments (`/* verilator lint_off ... */`) are essential for simulation.
 Do not delete them.
 - Adjust FSM logic in the top-module if additional delays or states are required for your design.
 - Familiarize yourself with the RTL files and test your system thoroughly using the provided environment and tools.

-Here is an explanation of the provided code and modules:

 ---

 ## **UART MODULE**